micbsv/PaylocityBenefitsCalculatorSeed/README.md

-# Instructions:
+# Instructions

 ## Run Server-side

-Open the solution file "PaylocityBenefitsCalculatorSeed\PaylocityBenefitsCalculator\PaylocityBenefitsCalculator.sln" in Visual Studio 2022.\
+* Open the solution file "PaylocityBenefitsCalculatorSeed\PaylocityBenefitsCalculator\PaylocityBenefitsCalculator.sln" in Visual Studio 2022.
-In Test Explorer run unit tests from ApiTests project and make sure that all of them are green.\
+* In Test Explorer run unit tests from ApiTests project and make sure that all of them are green.
-Run the Api project in the Debugger (IIS Express).\
+* Run the Api project in the Debugger (IIS Express).

 A Swagger "Employee Benefit Cost Calculation Api" page should show up in a browser - do not close the page!

 ## Run Client-side

-In Command Promplt open project app folder: PaylocityBenefitsCalculatorSeed\app and run: \
+In Command Promplt open project app folder: PaylocityBenefitsCalculatorSeed\app and run:
 ### `npm start`

 ## Updating employee

-At this moment there is a limitation at the functionality of creating a new employee - the dependencies may be added only to existing employee, so first create an employee and then add / edit the employee’s dependents.\
+At this moment there is a limitation at the functionality of creating a new employee - the dependencies may be added only to an existing employee, so first create a new employee and then add dependents.\
 On Edit Employee dialog update the dependencies information and click "Update dependents" to save changes.\
 Click "Save employee" to update last name, first name and salary for the selected employee.